GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 #### 4. Brain extraction:
 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3d* toolbox.
 One can run both functions and pick the best extrated brain for manual editing in the next step.

-    fsl bet: does better job for rat brain extraction.
+    fsl bet: does better job for some rat brain extractions.
-    PCNN3d: does better job for mice brain extraction.
+    PCNN3D: does better job for mice brain extraction.
 One can run PCNN3d in Matlab after Step 1 is completed.
 ### Step2: Precise brain extraction & EPI template generation
 #### 1. Manually edit the brain mask using fsleyes editing tool
     a.
 Consistently follow ONE direction slice-by-slice for mask editing (~15mins/rat brain, ~10mins/mouse brain)
     b.
 Save the edited brain as "EPI_n4_bet_edit.nii.gz".
-#### 2. EPI template generation (optional: when you do not have EPItmp.nii in the template folder)
+#### 2. EPI template generation (optional)
+This procedure is only needed when you do not have EPItmp.nii in the template folder.

     a. run ""

 ### Step3: run "PreprocessingScript_step2.sh"